Hafuriden ("Hall of Celebration")

 [7] Three Sacred Treasures (representing the three primary virtues: valor [the sword], wisdom [the mirror], and benevolence [the jewel]) are considered official proof of the emperor's succession to the throne in Japan.

-[8] A torii gate is a traditional gate most commonly found at the entrance of Shinto shrine, symbolically marking the transition from the profane world to a sacred one.
+[8] A torii gate is a traditional gate most commonly found at the entrance of a Shinto shrine, symbolically marking the transition from the profane world to a sacred one.

 [9] Karesansui are dry landscape gardens typically associated with Zen Buddhism.